zesterer/thoth-dev/README.md

 # Thoth

-An operating system inspired by Unix-like systems.
+An operating system inspired by the Unix philosophy and design.

 ## Objectives